saulocantanhede/tfgreek2/docs/features/text.md

 ## Feature description

-The word as it appears in the text.
+The word as it apears in the text without punctuations and text-critical signs.

 ## Notes